apache/spark/docs/python-programming-guide.md

 Standalone PySpark applications should be run using the `bin/pyspark` script, which automatically configures the Java and Python environment using the settings in `conf/spark-env.sh` or `.cmd`.
 The script automatically adds the `bin/pyspark` package to the `PYTHONPATH`.

+# Running PySpark on YARN

+Running PySpark on a YARN-managed cluster requires a few extra steps.
+The client must reference a ZIP file containing PySpark and its dependencies.
+To create this file, run "make" inside the `python/` directory in the Spark source.
+This will generate `pyspark-assembly.zip`  under `python/build/`.
+Then, set the PYSPARK_ZIP environment variable to point to the location of this file.
+Lastly, set MASTER=yarn-client.

+`pyspark-assembly.zip` can be placed either on local disk or on HDFS.
+If in a public location on HDFS, YARN will be able to cache it on each node so that it doesn't need to be transferred each time an app is run.

 # Interactive Use